ohduran/ohduran.github.io/_posts/2018-10-24-read-me-a-pandas-tale.md

 ### Wrap up

-We can all sleep peacefully now: pandas seems like a memory-efficient file reader that makes sense at the higher level (context manager) but with some nitty-gritty details that allow for us reckless scribblers who find a solution on SO and don't even bother in thinking what its consequences are.
+We can all sleep peacefully now: pandas seems like a memory-efficient file reader that makes sense at the higher level (context manager) but with some nitty-gritty details that allow for us, reckless scribblers who find a solution on SO and just copy-paste it, to load a big file and not suffer the consequences of our actions.

-And I know that because that's what will be engraved in my tombstone.